-The start of fall typically coincides with many automakers rolling out new models, which helps drive down costs of older model year vehicles.
-However, with the pandemic affecting worldwide shortages on both staff and production, there are fewer new cars in production keeping current model prices high (unfortunately, this is still the case).
+The start of fall typically coincides with many automakers rolling out new models, which helps drive down the costs of older model-year vehicles.
+However, with the pandemic affecting worldwide shortages in staff and production, fewer new cars are in production, keeping current model prices high (unfortunately, this is still the case).
 There’s also a global shortage of semiconductor chips, which are crucial for new vehicle manufacturing, so shoppers are also looking into used cards as well.
 Shopping earlier than later is key if you can’t wait!

 5. Apple Products and Accessories

-Apple has already rolled out its new iPhone 14 series.
+Apple has already rolled out its new iPhone 15 series.
 Much like with cars, this means that any older models instantly become cheaper.
-While it’s trendy to jump on the newest gadget, it’s frugal (and smart) to look at a model or two back to land a major discount like on the iPhone 12 or 13, for example.
+While jumping on the newest gadget is trendy, it’s frugal (and smart) to look at a model or two back to land a major discount, like on the iPhone 13 or 14.

 6. Camping Gear

-If you’re the outdoorsy type, Fall is probably one of your favorite seasons for both the cool weather and natural beauty on display.
+If you’re outdoorsy, Fall is probably one of your favorite seasons for the cool weather and natural beauty on display.
 It should also be your favorite for the massive discounts you can find on camping essentials and outdoor supplies.